An enormous £580 million was lost to fraudsters in the first half of 2023, with scammers continuing to cash in on innocent victims.

-In this article, we’ve picked out seven types of scams you need to watch out for.
+In this article, we’ve picked out the main types of frauds you need to watch out for, and what you can do to protect yourself.

 If you’ve been the victim of a scam, contact Action Fraud on 0300 123 2040.

-The speed at which this type of scam is growing means there's only one place to start: authorised push payment (APP) scams.
+The size of this type of scam means there’s only one place to start: authorised push payment (APP) scams.

 How an APP scam works

-In an APP scam, criminals will attempt to trick someone into transferring money directly from their bank account to one which the criminal controls.
+In an APP scam, criminals will attempt to trick someone into transferring money directly from their bank account to one that the criminal controls.

 In order to gain the trust of victims, criminals will pretend to be from a trusted organisation, such as a person's bank or the taxman.